Darsono

-Raden Darsono Notosudirdjo, more commonly known simply as Darsono, (born in Pati, Dutch East Indies 1897, died 1976 in Semarang, Central Java, Indonesia) was a journalist and editor of Sinar Hindia, an activist in the Sarekat Islam and chairman of the Indonesian Communist Party from 1920 to 1925.
+Raden Darsono Notosudirdjo, more commonly known simply as Darsono, was a journalist and editor of Sinar Hindia, an activist in the Sarekat Islam and chairman of the Indonesian Communist Party from 1920 to 1925.

 Biography

 Early life

 Darsono was born in Pati, Central Java, Dutch East Indies in 1897.
 Despite his later prominence, he only had a primary school education, a fact which was later held against him by his critics.

 Involvement in Indonesian National Awakening

 Darsono was converted to the cause of socialism when he attended the trial of Henk Sneevliet.
 He was impressed that a Dutch person would be willing to lose everything in order to side with the little person.
 He became a member of the Indische Sociaal-Democratische Vereeniging and became secretary of the Semarang branch in 1918.

 The Sarekat Islam (Malay: Islamic Union) was the first mass organization of Indigenous people in the Indies, who organized themselves loosely around the identity of Islam.
 But the organization contained quite a lot of ideological diversity, with Islamic nationalism (led by Cokroaminoto, Agus Salim and Abdul Muis), communists (led by Semaoen, Darsono and Alimin), and a synthesis of the two by Haji Misbach.
 In 1918, Darsono became a paid propagandist for the SI and became well known for his tireless effort to drive that organization to the left.
 Although the leaders of the "Central Sarekat Islam" based in Batavia were skeptical of the move towards communism, they appointed Semaoen to their board as well as making Darsono propagandist.
 For this the central organization tried to make a deal with them to not publicly split with the organization or propagandize against them.

 During this time he was skeptical of the Insulinde party which had been founded by E.F.E.
 Douwes Dekker, Tjipto Mangoenkoesoemo and Soewardi Soerjaningrat.
 He expressed in meetings and articles that he believed that party mainly represented Indo people and that if they came to power they would relegate native Indonesians to a subservient position.

 In May 1920, Semaoen refounded the ISDV as the Partai Komunis di Hindia (Malay: Communist Party in the Indies), which 9 months later would be renamed the Partai Komunis Indonesia (Indonesian Communist Party).
 At that time Darsono was still in prison in Surabaya.

 In October 1920 the Semarang wing of the Sarekat Islam, and Darsono in particular, came into conflict with the central group of the organization in Batavia.
 Darsono was accused of breaking the truce with the central Sarekat Islam that had been agreed upon in 1917.
 In the pages of Sinar Hindia, he accused Sarekat Islam leader Cokroaminoto of embezzling money from the organization.
 Of course, Cokroaminoto took it as a stab in the back.